 The following are items we recommend to pack for camp: bedding (sleeping bag and/or twin sheets and blanket), toiletries (soap, shampoo, toothbrush, toothpaste, towels for bath and pool, washcloth, etc.), clothes (play clothes, pajamas, underwear, socks/shoes, flip flops, jacket/rain coat, swimsuit), Bible, notebook, pen/pencil, flashlight, money, medication (MUST BE IN ADULT CHAPERONE POSSESSION).
 Optional items campers can bring: snacks, fishing pole, insect repellent, sun block lotion, games, cards.

 Is there any way that I can communicate with my child while they are at camp?

-We ask that the camp phone only be contacted to get in touch with your child if there is an emergency.
+We ask that the camp phone (828-437-8788) only be used as an emergency contact.
 Mail may be sent to your camper to the camp address or using our Bunk1 e-mail system.

 My church doesn’t come to camp.
 Can my child still attend?

 Unfortunately, our system doesn’t provide for individual camper registration.
 On occasion, we may be able to put you in touch with a neighboring church that might be willing to include your child with their group.